I don't need to fight To prove I'm right I don't need to be forgiven!

 In Roger Daltrey's solo band, Simon Townshend is the other Darrin to his brother Pete, playing electric guitar and singing the vocals that Pete would otherwise do.

 Overly Narrow Superlative: Keith Moon, as quoted by Pete Townshend, uncharacteristically having trouble with a drum pattern during the Who Are You sessions: "I'm having a bad day, but I am still the best fuckin'...Keith Moon-type...drummer in the world!"

 Plucky Comic Relief: Keith, quite literally; after his death, the other three realized that his constant comedy routine had played a major role in holding The Who together by easing tensions within the group.

-There's also one in "Who Are You" (depending on the version)
+There's also one (or two) in "Who Are You" (depending on the version)

 Protest Song: The Who were never a very political band, but there are a few examples among their catalogue;

 When Mick Jagger and Keith Richards were briefly jailed for marijuana possession in 1967, the Who released a cover of "Under My Thumb", backed by "The Last Time", in protest.
 The plan was reportedly for the Who to keep covering Stones songs for as long as Jagger and Richards were in jail, but as it turned out the pair were released even before the "Under My Thumb" single was issued.